Rethinking Non-idealities in Memristive Crossbars for Adversarial Robustness in Neural Networks: Results and Discussion

-For both FGSM and PGD attacks, we find that ALs in case of \textit{Attack-2} are lesser than \textit{Attack-1}, indicating that the mapped DNNs are more resilient to adversarial perturbations created using the crossbar-based hardware models than the software-based perturbations.
+PGD attack, being a multi-step variant of FGSM attack, is much stronger and yields significantly higher adversarial losses in DNNs than FGSM attacks.
+Similar to the case of FGSM attacks, non-idealities in crossbars are seen to provide robustness to the mapped DNNs against adversarial inputs as shown in \tablename{~\ref{tab:pgd-cifar10-vgg8}}.
 Interestingly, we also find that larger crossbar sizes provide greater robustness against adversarial attacks (characterized by lower values of AL for the same value of $\epsilon$) than the smaller ones.
 This is because larger crossbars involve greater number of parasitic components (non-idealities), thereby imparting more robustness.
-This has been shown in \tablename{~\ref{cross}} where, the crossbar size of 64x64 provides the best robustness among the other crossbar sizes.
+This effect is more prominent in \tablename{~\ref{tab:pgd-cifar10-vgg8}} for stronger PGD attacks, where the crossbar size of 64$\times$64 provides the best robustness.